cse110-fa22-group34/cse110-fa22-group34/README.md

 These are the folders in our project repo and the materials they contain.

 Admin:
-- Branding : includes our team logo and our branding
+- branding : includes our team logo and our branding
 - cipipeline : includes image of our cipipeline and a video explaining it
 - meetings : includes all our meeting notes (including spring meetings and retrospectives)
 - misc : includes our rules and a copy of us signing them